The least expensive universities in Korea are listed below.

 14 Gyeongsang National University

-The largest city in Korea is where you can find this institution.
-With over 30,000 students here, it can interest you to know that it is also affordable!
+The largest city in Korea is where you may find this institution.
+It could be of interest to you to know that it is very reasonably priced with over 30,000 students here!

 Why Study in Korea?

-What are the Requirements for studying in Korea?
+What qualifications are needed to study in Korea?

 |Degree courses||Field of study||Tuition Fee (USD, per semester)|